markusfalk/git-workflow/README.md

 ### Master

 As usual this is your main branch.
 Tags/Releases are created in that branch.
-It can go live anytime and is used for rollbacks if necessary.
+It can go live anytime and tags here are used for rollbacks if necessary.

 ### Development

 This is the main development branch.
 It contains all finished features.
 Integration tests can be run here.
+It is used as a safety net so that you do not need to work or rely on master until you really have to.

 * branch and update from master